symfony/symfony-docs/frontend/encore/bootstrap.rst

     If you don't need *all* of Bootstrap's features, you can include specific files in the ``bootstrap`` directory instead - e.g. ``~bootstrap-sass/assets/stylesheets/bootstrap/alerts``.

-After including ``bootstrap-sass``, your webpack builds might become slow.
+After including ``bootstrap-sass``, your Webpack builds might become slow.
 To fix this, you can use the ``resolve_url_loader`` option:

 .. code-block:: diff